 What we don’t: Expensive and sizing can be tricky.

 We often turn to Outdoor Research for reasonably priced technical outerwear, but the Seattle-based company has gone fully casual with the Coze Down Parka here.
 And we like what they’ve done, combining high-quality materials with an elegant urban style.
-The knee-length Coze is by far the longest parka on this list, touting a 43-inch center back length that’s a full 10 inches longer than jackets like the Mountain Hardwear Stretchdown above and Marmot Montreal below.
-On top of that, you get a soft and durable 70- x 90-denier plain weave shell—great for withstanding the rigors of city use—and side zips that make it easy to sit, bike, or drive.
+The knee-length Coze is by far the longest parka on this list, touting a 43-inch center back length that’s a full 9 to 10 inches longer than jackets like the Mountain Hardwear Stretchdown above and Marmot Montreal below.
+On top of that, you get a soft and durable 70- by 90-denier woven shell—great for withstanding the rigors of city use—and side zips that make it easy to sit, bike, or drive.

 There are a lot of reasons you might want the extra coverage of the Coze, especially in particularly frigid winter climates.
 For one, the length eliminates the need for insulated pants on quick jaunts around the block.
 Second, you’re ensured insulation under you when sitting, which you don’t always get with a parka-length jacket.
 And finally, the style is undeniably classy, whether you’re walking the dog or going out on a Saturday night.
 Keep in mind that sizing can be tricky—we recommend finding a way to try on the Coze or purchasing from an online retailer with a good return policy—and unlike many parkas, you don’t get a cinch at the waist.
 But for top-notch coverage from a trusted brand, the Coze is an attractive option.
-It’s also worth noting that Patagonia now makes a similar jacket in their Silent Down Long Parka ($429), which is a bit longer at 44.5 inches and checks in at a similar weight and warmth.
+It’s also worth noting that Patagonia makes a similar jacket in their Silent Down Long Parka ($429), which is a bit longer at 44.5 inches and offers comparable warmth at a similar weight.

 See the Outdoor Research Coze Down Parka